Norman Rogers Drive – Transportation Network Improvements

 Access: Road closures and driveway restrictions will be required during construction.

 Parking: On-street parking may be reduced or not available during portions of construction.
-Following construction, on-street parking will not be permitted at 6.6m wide sections of the road.
+Following construction, some parking spaces will be removed at targeted locations along the corridor to accommodate safety improvements, including pedestrian crossings, curb extensions, improved visibility at intersections, and updated roadway design in school areas.

 Reductions are limited to specific locations required to accommodate these safety features.
 Many of the changes occur in areas where parking is already prohibited through signage or operational restrictions, particularly near intersections and school frontages.
 The design formalizes and reinforces these existing restrictions through physical measures that improve sight lines and crossing safety.

 The majority of on-street parking will remain available.
+For the existing 55 homes along Norman Rogers, approximately 168 on-street spaces will remain available outside of school hours.
+On-street parking will continue to be available in proximity to all homes along Norman Rogers Drive, in some cases a short walk away or on the opposite side of the street.
 Outside of school hours, parking will continue to be permitted within signed school bus loading zones and ‘no stopping – school days only' areas.

 These adjustments are necessary to implement funded pedestrian safety and traffic calming measures within the existing right-of-way.